 Gbowee Peace Foundation Africa

-Development Intern -To research and cultivate supports, manage the Foundation's donor databases, track and evaluate fundraising efforts, and organize fundraising events.
+Development Intern -To research and cultivate supports, manage the Foundation's donor databases, track and evaluate fundraising efforts, and help facilitate fundraising events.

-Education Program Interns (2) - To counsel directly with current and prospective scholarship recipients on applying to university, digitize beneficiaries’ profiles and communications with universities, and organize scholarship gatherings.
+Education Program Intern (2) - To counsel directly with current and prospective scholarship recipients on applying to university, digitize beneficiaries’ profiles and communications with universities, and organize scholarship gatherings.

 Institutional Support Intern - To maintain and streamline internal and external communications, record-keeping and assist the development and education departments.